ParadoxV5/Discord-Markdown/README.md

 ![Formatting Gallery, using multiline text](images/markdown2.png)

+In the non-legacy chat input on Desktop/Web, if your clipboard has a link queued up, you can also quickly link it on some text by selecting them and *pasting* in-place (Right-Click–Paste works too!).

 You can even mix n’ match formatting options into more powerful ones, such as ***<u>underline bold italics</u>*** (`**___underline bold italics___**` or `*__**underline bold italics**__*` or etc.).